If you’ve come across a snake recently, you reacted in one of two ways:

 We tried to rank these 15 amazing snake facts in order of the most amazing to the least amazing or interesting.

-These facts are each captivating and attention-grabbing in their own respect.
+These facts are each captivating and attention-grabbing in their own individual respects.

 It does not thus, make sense to rank one above the other or profess one fact as more amazing when compared to another.